Lawton, Oklahoma: Historic structures

+The National Register of Historic Places lists places in Lawton, including the Mattie Beal House, the Carnegie Library, the First Christian Church, the First Presbyterian Church of Lawton, the Mahoney-Clark House, and the Methodist Episcopal Church, South.
+Old Fort Sill has been designated as a National Historic Landmark, the highest classification.

 Sports

-Lawton is home to Cameron University, which is an NCAA Division II school in the Lone Star Conference.
-Their athletic teams are known as the Aggies.
-Noted for winning the NAIA Football National Championship in 1987, the school currently does not have a football program.
-However, Cameron remains competitive in 10 varsity sports, including men's and women's basketball, baseball, and softball.

 Lawton was the former home to the Lawton-Fort Sill Cavalry, a basketball team.
 The team moved in 2007 from Oklahoma City to Lawton, where they won two Continental Basketball Association championships and a Premier Basketball League championship.
 In 2011, the Cavalry ceased operations in their second year in the PBL.

 Parks and recreation

 Lawton operates 80 parks and recreation areas in varying sizes, including the largest - Elmer Thomas Park.
-Along with the park system, the city is near three major lakes, Lake Lawtonka, Lake Ellsworth, and Elmer Thomas Lake, where boating, swimming, camping, and fishing are permitted.

-The Lawton branch of the YMCA offers a wide variety of recreational programs to members, and the Lawton Country Club maintains an 18 hole, par 71 golf course.
+The Lawton branch of the YMCA offers a wide variety of recreational programs to members, and the Lawton Country Club maintains an 18-hole, par 71 golf course.
 Recreation can also be found in many amateur leagues, including adult softball, youth baseball, soccer, softball, and volleyball.

-Northwest of the city is the Wichita Mountains Wildlife Refuge, managed by the US Fish and Wildlife Service to preserve the natural fauna of southwest Oklahoma.
-The refuge includes a visitor center, several camping areas, hiking trails, and many lakes for the public to explore.